 - Banco Bradesco – One of the country's largest banks along with Banco do Brasil, Itau Unibanco and BNDES.
 It was the largest private bank in Brazil until Banco Itaú and Unibanco merged in 2008.
-As of June 23, 2014, it had a market cap of US$64.5 billion.
+As of March 20, 2015, it had a market cap of US$45.5 billion.

-- Banco do Brazil – The largest bank in Brazil and Latin America with total assets of about US$607 billion (March 31, 2014).
-It also has the largest ATM network in Latin America, with over 45,000 ATMs.
+- Banco do Brazil – The largest bank in Brazil and Latin America with total assets of R$1.437 trillion (December 31, 2014).
+It also has the largest ATM network in Latin America, with about 45,000 ATMs.

 - Banco Safra – The ninth largest private bank in Brazil in terms of total assets and equity.
 As a full-service commercial bank, Banco Safra operates in all areas of the financial sector.

 - Banco Votorantim – One of the ten largest financial institutions in Brazil.
 Founded in 1988 as a securities dealer, Banco Votorantim started operating as a multiple bank in 1991.
 The Bank is owned by Votorantim Group and Banco do Brasil.

 - Banco ABC Brasil – A Brazilian subsidiary of Arab Banking Corporation (ABC), established in 1983.
 The bank's main target is the large and middle-sized Brazilian corporations.